 MS ranges from very mild and intermittent to steadily progressive.
 At diagnosis, about 80 percent of people have the relapsing-remitting form of MS. People at this stage have attacks followed by periods of partial or total remission, which may last months or even years.
 Others experience a progressive disease course with steadily worsening symptoms.
 The disease may worsen steadily from the onset (primary-progressive MS) or may become progressive after a relapsing-remitting course (secondary-progressive MS).

-No single neurological or laboratory test can confirm or rule out MS. Before your doctor can recommend a course of treatment, he or she will:
+No single neurological or laboratory test can confirm or rule out MS. Before a doctor can recommend a course of treatment, he or she will:

-- Review your medical history, and perform a general physical examination
+- Review medical history, and perform a general physical examination

-- Ask specific questions to determine if your symptoms may be caused by MS
+- Ask specific questions to determine if symptoms may be caused by MS

 - Perform diagnostic testing as needed